TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-07-new-in-symplify-9-markdown-diff.md

 ## Smarter than Normal

-Compared to [sebastian/diff](https://packagist.org/packages/sebastian/diff) it builds on, this package does extra cleaning job:
+Compared to [sebastian/diff](https://packagist.org/packages/sebastian/diff) it builds on, this package does an extra cleaning job:

 - removes line numbers
 - removes `---/+++ @@` spam
 - removes trailing white space
-- most important one: **provides full diff, so you'll get full contents of compared filse**
+- most important one: **provides full diff, so you'll get full contents of compared files**

 That's all for today.